ConfederacyOfGaia/Gaia/dms-guide.md

 - Unlike the humanoid races, orcs are very careful record keepers, and are aware of the [Cycle of the Great Dragons](#the-cycle-of-the-great-dragons) and their place in it.
   - This is why the orcs have magic: they remember it from previous cycles.
   - This is also why the players cannot meet orcs at the beginning of the game &mdash; too much could be given away once the party starts talking to them.
+- In the Bowl of Fire, orcish clothing varies greatly by season and according to trends.
+Robes, vests, and kilts are the norm for males and females, in various dark colors.
+Scarves and tabards, often handsomely embroidered, are common accessories.
+Very short hair is currently en vogue among, and orcish males are experimenting with long mustaches.
+- Outside the Bowl of Fire, orcs dress as travelers: practical, wearing jerkins or even hauberks.

 ### The Bowl of Fire

-The Bowl of Fire is a huge valley in the Sunbloom Mountains, next to an active volcano (ironically, called The Slumbering Giant).
+The Bowl of Fire is a huge valley in the Sunbloom Mountains, next to an active volcano (called, ironically, The Slumbering Giant).
+There are well-marked paths to the Bowl of Fire from the western edge of the Sunbloom Mountains, though they are not well known to non-orcs.

 ### Racism